M.Ed. in Curriculum and Instruction

 The M.Ed. enables those who complete it to:

-Program of Study: Students pursuing an M.Ed. in Curriculum & Instruction must complete a minimum of 33 credit hours.
-Program of study
+Students pursuing an M.Ed. in Curriculum & Instruction must complete a minimum of 33 credit hours.
+See the Program of Study PDF.

 For students who have the experience and desire necessary to complete a formal thesis, this option exists.
 In such cases, students will form an advisory committee and then propose, write, and defend a thesis project.
 The successful defense of the thesis will represent the comprehensive exam for the M.Ed. degree.
 Students who choose the thesis option will not be required to complete CIED 5013 or 5273 or CIED 5983 but must take six credits of master's thesis credit (CIED 600v) in the place of these two courses.